Safety of Rwanda (Asylum and Immigration) Act 2024

 The Safety of Rwanda (Asylum and Immigration) Act 2024 (c.
-8) is an act of the Parliament of the United Kingdom.
-The act seeks to deter unlawful migration, particularly by unsafe and illegal routes, by allowing some migrants to be sent to the Republic of Rwanda.
+8) was an act of the Parliament of the United Kingdom.
+The act sought to deter unlawful migration, particularly by unsafe and illegal routes, by allowing some migrants to be sent to the Republic of Rwanda.
 It was introduced in the House of Commons on 7 December 2023, by James Cleverly, Home Secretary, passed its second reading on 12 December and passed its third reading on 17 January 2024.

 The bill was introduced to the House of Lords by Lord Sharpe of Epsom, Parliamentary Under-Secretary of State for the Home Department, passed Committee Stage on 19 February 2024, and passed Report Stage on 6 March 2024.
 After its third reading in the Lords, the bill returned to the Commons for consideration of amendments, which took place on 18 March 2024.
 The government disagreed with all the Lords’ amendments.

 After this, the bill returned to the Lords for consideration of Commons disagreements on 20 March 2024, where the Lords insisted on a number of amendments.
 The bill was then sent back and forth four times where it waited on Commons consideration of Lords amendments on 22 April 2024, and where the government vowed to disagree with the amendments.
 The bill returned to the Lords the same day for consideration of Commons disagreements.
 There was speculation about the double-insistence rule and its implications for the bill, including the use of the Parliament Acts.

 Prime Minister, Rishi Sunak, vowed that Parliament would "sit day and night" until the Lords backed down on 22 April 2024.
 The bill had two extra rounds of Parliamentary ping-pong on 22 April 2024 and the Lords did not insist on their amendments in the early hours of 23 April 2024.
 The bill therefore passed both Houses of Parliament and received royal assent on 25 April 2024.
-The act will come into force with the United Kingdom-Rwanda Asylum Partnership Treaty.
+The act was intended to come into force with the United Kingdom-Rwanda Asylum Partnership Treaty.
+In December 2025, it was repealed via the Border Security, Asylum and Immigration Act 2025.